tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - metastases macrophages less M1-like, inflammatory markers (HLA-DR, CD127)
 # Immune-Related Adverse Events and Their Association With the Effectiveness of PD-1/PD-L1 Inhibitors in Non-Small Cell Lung Cancer: A Real-World Study From China
  - see more antitumor response in irAE group compared to non-irAE group, irAE associated with progression-free survival but not with overall survival
+# Immune-related adverse events as potential surrogates of immune checkpoint inhibitors' efficacy: a systematic review and meta-analysis of randomized studies
+ - **low strength correlation between ICI therapy effects and overall/specific irAE rates (< 1/3 of variability in anti-tumor response from ICI explained by variability in irAE incidence from ICI), seems less robust here than what I thought from other studies**
 # Immune-related adverse events in checkpoint blockade: observations from human tissue and therapeutic considerations
  - dysregulated cytokines (IFNγ and TNF) in irAE tissue
  - high T cell infiltration in irAE tissue